Phone: (202) 296-5505 Email: info@winvale.com

 GSA Advantage

 GSA Advantage! is the federal government’s premier purchasing site.
 We like to think of it as the federal government’s version of Amazon.
-Government agencies can hop onto this website and search for millions of products and services, yours included.
+Government agencies can easily search for millions of products and services, yours included.
 On this site, you’ll want to make sure each of your listings has detailed product information including photos, descriptions, and GSA approved prices.
 You’ll also want to ensure you are uploading high quality photos or logos, and detailed descriptions.

 GSA eBuy

 Government agencies go to GSA eBuy to post Requests for Quotes (RFQs) and Requests for Information (RFIs).
 You can respond to and bid on these opportunities.
-You can search for opportunities listed under your specific Special Item Number (SIN), view submitted quotes, and save quotes for the future.
+What's unique about this site is you can search for opportunities listed under your specific Special Item Numbers (SINs), so you don't have to sift through unrelated opportunities.
+You can also view submitted quotes, and save quotes for the future.
 Occasionally, government agencies will also select you when they create an RFQ, and you will receive an email notification requesting a quote.
+A new feature allows you to send a notice that you intend to respond to an opportunity as well.

 3. Boost Your Web Presence

-Your own website is a useful marketing tool.
+Your own website is a useful marketing tool in itself.
 You should plan to dedicate a section of your website just for government customers, so they can learn more about your company and how your solutions meet their needs all in one place.
-You also have the opportunity to include a link to your website on GSA eLibrary, so you want to make sure if a government customer clicks on that link, they’ll have plenty of helpful material at their fingertips.
+You can link to your website on GSA eLibrary, so you want to make sure if a government customer visits your site, they’ll have plenty of helpful material at their fingertips.

 When you are creating this section, you’ll want to focus on addressing how your unique solutions will help the customer.
 It's important to use more "you" language instead of "we" language.
 Tell your customers how you can help them achieve their mission, instead of spending a lot of time talking about your company's achievements.